Is Passing The CPA Exam Worth It in 2026?

 Best part is that these doors don't have to be in accounting.

-I have friends who passed the CPA exam and now work for the FBI, are school teachers, and are now pursuing their PHDs.
+I have friends who passed the CPA exam and now work for the FBI, are school teachers, and are now pursuing their PhDs.

 Passing the CPA exam is all about which CPA review course you are using.

-The majority of candidates (like yourself) are probably recently graduated or are still young in your careers.
+And I totally understand why.
+The majority of candidates are probably recently graduated or still early in their careers.
+Money IS an issue.

 Link: Best CPA Exam Review Course Discounts